 Every five years the University of Auckland's School of Architecture and Planning is visited by an accreditation panel consisting of international and national experts called a National Visiting Panel (NVP) who review the architecture programmes.
 They advise as to how we are performing and set goals which are followed through annually by an Interim Review Panel (IRP).
 Generally, the NVP brings local specificity to the issues Mitgang and Boyer raise in their report.
 These issues have persisted since the shift of architectural education from an apprenticeship system to a university degree structure, a shift that began in the early 20th century (if not earlier).
 In other words, the issues raised by the NVP might often be seen to be symptomatic of a larger, persistent condition embedded within the discipline.
-Various types of live project might be seen to attend to the concerns Mitgang and Boyer raise in differing ways.5 But their report applauds design and build type studios especially.
-Samuel Mockby's Rural Studio, while not mentioned by name in the report, is a well-known example

-Mockby's Rural Studio, while not mentioned by name in the report, is a well-known example of this sort of endeavour.6 These studios address real projects often in socially and economically challenged communities both to meet immediate needs and to provide social and economic stimulation.
+Various types of live project might be seen to attend to the concerns Mitgang and Bover raise in differing ways.
+But their report applauds design and build type studios especially.
+Samuel Mockby's Rural Studio, while not mentioned by name in the report, is a well-known example of this sort of endeavour.
+These studios address real projects often in socially and economically challenged communities both to meet immediate needs and to provide social and economic stimulation.
 Students do it all, grappling with every aspect of architectural production from design through to building their projects on site.
 Our school, in 2007, was to establish its own design and build type programme around the Muriwai Surf Lifesaving Club project.
-However, it quickly became apparent that, due to institutional constraints - health and safety concerns, programme structure and the like - our ambition had to be reformed.
-Instead, we set up collaborative yet competitive proto-office conditions in the design studio.
+However, it quickly became apparent that, due to institutional constraints - health and safety concerns. programme structure and the like - our ambition had to be reformed.
+Instead, we set up collaborative vet competitive proto-office conditions in the design studio.
 Each office ultimately had to demonstrate a highly resolved architectural proposition on the strongest terms available to it - from animations through to 1:1 detail prototypes.
 This set the standard for our live project agenda.